 There will be a new public square and a pedestrian and cycle route, linking the existing residential areas in the west to the redeveloped White City business district and transport hub in the east.
 This will dramatically improve transport and accessibility for the community, halving the time it currently takes to walk from the White City Estate to the nearest underground station.

-EdCity will also include much needed housing – 50% of the units will be affordable, with 38 being for key workers from the local area.
+EdCity will also include much needed housing – more than half of which will be genuinely affordable for local people.

 A shared space for charities